roesta07/A-simple-Business-Question/README.md

 <img src="https://github.com/roesta07/Business-Analysis-Template/blob/main/img/posterior_predective_2.png" width="500" height="500">

-At this point you can finalize your report; our model finds out the association of both variables with profit and gives pretty okay predictions.
-But wait; you still have some gut feeling of something is wrong that this is not it or you remember your boss saying something unusual is happening and you decide to look a deeper look at your data.
+At this point we are ready to report above analysis i.e. both Marketing and R&D has a Positive relationship with profit and we could have if we had not known about change in marketing strategies with innovation in our services which makes us take a deeper look at our data.
+Well how do we know about such information?
+Well in often cases you get such information by talking to field experts or person related with that department, decision makers or anyone related to the predictor variable we are using.
 This process is crucial.
-People often think statistical modelling is just about data & numbers so they often ignore information cues that is important to any model; which is why communicating to domain experts or people around the field is as much important as knowing statistics
+People often ignore information cues while modelling.

 ### Digging deep into Data
 Let’s take a deep look at the data yearly.